 Date of Next Review

-THIS POLICY IS CURRENTLY UNDER REVIEW - CONTACT EXECUTIVE DIRECTOR, FINANCE AND RESOURCE PLANNING, FOR FURTHER DETAILS.
+THIS POLICY IS CURRENTLY UNDER REVIEW - CONTACT Director, Office of the Vice-President (Administration) and University Registrar, FOR FURTHER DETAILS.

 a) University employees

 As an employer, QUT Council indemnifies staff in respect of the lawful and proper actions considered to be within the scope of their employment at the University.

 Council recognises that many officers perform difficult and delicate duties and functions, and that in the course of such duties they may be exposed to claims for damages.
 Such officers should not be restricted in carrying out their duties and functions by any fear that they may have to make payment regarding any claim arising out of due performance of these duties and functions.